 Generally Accepted Accounting Principles (GAAP): GAAP provides financial information about an organization.
 Therefore, public organizations require compliance with GAAP for financial reporting.
 This ensures that organizations meet their legal requirements for financial sector operations.
 Thus, the reporting protects participants from potential risks.

-Health Insurance Portability and Accountability Act (HIPAA): Protects the privacy and security of personal health information.
-Reporting HIPAA ensures the organization follows a protocol to safeguard patient data from unauthorized access.
+Health Insurance Portability and Accountability Act (HIPAA): HIPAA protects the privacy of personal health information.
+The reports show that businesses are following the right steps to keep patient data safe from unauthorized access.

 STEPS OF THE COMPLIANCE REPORTING PROCESS

-Identify Internal Stakeholders: A compliance program often needs feedback from stakeholders.
-Thus, different individuals may have other ideas about the compliance process.
-The project owner should work with stakeholders to decide the compliance journey.
+3. Identify Internal Stakeholders: A good compliance program involves feedback from different people in the company.
+These stakeholders might have various views on the process.
+The project owner should work with them to align on the compliance journey and gather their input.

 COMPONENTS OF EFFECTIVE REPORTING FOR BUSINESSES